BakkahIT/sql-migration/README.md

 - Submit a pull request.

 ## License

-The `SqlMigration` package is proprietary software and is intended for internal use by **BakkahIT** only.
-Redistribution or sharing of this package outside the company is strictly prohibited.
+The `SqlMigration` package is open-source software licensed under the MIT License.